torresal/hysds-terraform/README.md

 ## Prerequisites
 1. Install Terraform from https://www.terraform.io/.
 You can run `terraform` from any machine or your laptop.
 1. If you are using AWS, make sure you have your credentials setup up.
 To set them up, install the AWS CLI from https://aws.amazon.com/cli/ and run `aws configure`.
-1. Complete setup of [HySDS core](https://hysds-core.atlassian.net/wiki/spaces/HYS/pages/18284549/Installation) with ARIA adaptaion
+1. Complete setup of [HySDS core](https://hysds-core.atlassian.net/wiki/spaces/HYS/pages/18284549/Installation) with ARIA adaptaion (i.e. [leaflet-ingester job](https://github.com/aria-jpl/leaflet-ingester/tree/dev))

 ## Usage
 1. Log into Mozart and clone repo